Top source: Trump believes North Korea is greatest threat

 - North Korea has successfully developed nuclear weapons

-Washington (CNN)President Donald Trump believes the "greatest immediate threat" to the US is North Korea and its nuclear program, a senior administration official told reporters Tuesday.
+Washington (CNN)President Donald Trump believes the "greatest immediate threat" to the US is North Korea and its nuclear program, a senior administration official told reporters.

 Trump has already called on China to take action to rein in North Korea, over which China has considerable influence and leverage, the official said.